Person using a smartphone to document a suburban house while a small drone inspects the roof, representing AI-assisted property insurance claims.

 Errors and omissions insurance isn’t legally required for realtors in most states, but this technical answer misses the bigger picture.
 The real question isn’t whether you’re mandated to carry E&O coverage—it’s whether you can afford the financial devastation of operating without it.

 A single lawsuit alleging negligent advice, missed disclosure, or documentation errors can cost upwards of $50,000 in legal fees alone, even if you win.
-For realtors working in the expanding sustainable property sector, where green certifications, energy efficiency claims, and environmental disclosures add layers of …
+For realtors working in the expanding sustainable property sector, where green certifications, energy efficiency claims, and environmental disclosures add layers of complexity, the risk …

 Homeowner in a rain jacket securing sandbags and checking a portable sump pump at a suburban home’s front door during flooding, with pooled street water and an elevated HVAC platform in the background under overcast light.